chef-boneyard/chef-dk/POLICYFILE_README.md

 ## Known Limitations

-The implementation of the Policyfile feature is still incomplete.
+The implementation is nearing a "1.0" level of completeness, however some important features will be implemented in 1.x releases.
 This is a (possibly not complete) list of planned features and use cases that currently aren't implemented/supported.